A Chamber Pot from Shakespeare's Time

 Look out below!

-Europeans were amazed when they first came to Central and South America and found huge cities without open sewage running down all the streets.Roman
+The Spanish were amazed when they first arrived in Central and South America and found huge cities without open sewage running down all the streets.Roman

 Back home in Europe, the streets were basically open sewers.
 Pedestrians were regularly hit by chamber pot contents being thrown out of overhead windows.
 The Romans had built sophisticated water supply systems and decent sanitation systems to remove sewage and other waste.
 But with the long decline and disappearance of Roman culture, sanitation in Europe went from primitive to largely non-existent.

 Meanwhile the Classic Mayan civilization had sophisticated underground aqueducts and flush toilets at Palenque.
 They even carved the local limestone into porous cylinders to produce household water filters similar to modern ceramic water filters.
 Henry Doulton invented a ceramic water filter in 1827, but the Mayans had them during the Classic period of approximately 800-1200 AD.

 early modern sanitation